 – If you can’t resist a bit of sparkle, we’re not against the odd bauble.
 Group them together and stick to gold, dark reds, greens and blues – a flourish of ribbon can finish the look.

 Why stop at the banisters and dining table?
-Drape evergreen around doorframes and attach dried flowers, dried oranges, pine cones, baubles and ribbons, and go big with your mantelpiece – dramatic swathes of pine will fill your front room with Christmassy scent, even if you pass on the tree this year.
+Drape evergreens around doorframes and attach dried flowers, dried oranges, pine cones, baubles and ribbons, and go big with your mantelpiece – dramatic swathes of pine will fill your front room with Christmassy scent, even if you pass on the tree this year.

 Public health announcement